‘You feel like you missed out on something’

 “It’s totally different than seeing them face-to-face,” she said.

-Berko said that, considering the short notice teachers had to prepare for digital learning, many teachers have put good assignments together.

-Spending time on the schoolwork helps keep prevent him from binging TV shows and thinking about the pandemic, Berko said.
+Berko said that, considering the short notice teachers had to prepare for digital learning, many of them have put good assignments together.
+And he says spending time on the schoolwork helps prevent him from binging TV shows and thinking about the pandemic.

-The governor’s executive order for residents to stay home has also given Berko a chance to spend more time with his family, which includes his parents, three younger siblings – a sister in 10th grade, brother in seventh grade, and brother in fifth grade.
-Berko said they’re keeping a schedule, being intentional about having meals together, and working to control what they can control in a time of uncertainty.
+The governor’s executive order for residents to stay home has also given Berko a chance to spend more time with his family, which includes his parents and three younger siblings — a sister in 10th grade, and brothers in seventh and fifth grades.
+Berko said they’re keeping a schedule, being intentional about having meals together and working to control what they can control in a time of uncertainty.

-Dealing with the lack of social interaction has been a challenge for Berko, who previously attended school, worked at Skoops and volunteered at church.
-Berko said he’s called friends, used FaceTime, and used Zoom for class meetings.
+Dealing with the lack of social interaction has been a challenge for Berko, who previously worked at the Skoops ice cream shop and volunteered at his church while attending school.
+Berko said he now calls friends and uses FaceTime, and uses Zoom for class meetings.

-The future of the school year was something Laws considered prior to Whitmer closing schools, and she was going to be bummed about closure.

 When school was last in session on March 13, Laws said it was a “weird day” and there was a “different mood” as everyone walked around the building and classes.
-Laws said she didn’t think anyone anticipated it would be the last day there for the school year.
+Laws said she didn’t think anyone anticipated it would be the last day at school for the year.

 The day before schools closed, Laws dropped off her athletic forms to allow her to play tennis, which now won’t happen.
-Laws said it’s upsetting spring sports are over.
+She said it’s upsetting that spring sports have been canceled.

 (0) comments